Mamertine prison facts

 @ticketbar.eu

-The prison is found underneath the San Giuseppe dei Falegnami church.
+The ancient prison is found underneath the San Giuseppe dei Falegnami church.

 One of the most striking features are the images of the upside down cross.
 This is not a detriment to Christianity, rather a religious reference to St Peter, who was crucified upside-down.